- ADMISSIONS & AID

 We are currently accepting applications for this seminar.
-Admission is on a rolling basis, and the final application deadline is January 31, 2021.
+Admission is on a rolling basis, and the extended application deadline is March 5, 2021.
 More information, including details on how to apply, can be found on the Africa Rising seminar page.

 Professional Development Certificate